 - Stretching of Stomach Pouch (Allowing More Food)

 Most of the time, the primary cause of weight gain after weight loss surgery is not engaging in the lifestyle changes necessary to continue to lose weight or maintain your weight loss.

-Treatments for Weight Gain After Gastric Bypass
+Treatments for Weight Gain After Gastric Bypass Surgery

-- Therapy/Counseling – Depending on the severity of the weight gain, it may be important to seek therapy and determine if and why you are struggling with eating, exercise, and other necessary health changes.
+Depending on the severity of the weight gain after gastric bypass roux-en-y, it may be important to seek therapy and determine if and why you are struggling with eating, exercise, and other necessary health changes.
 Often it is an underlying issue that can be controlled with the right counselor and program.
 Nutrition counseling may also be helpful.

-If you’re struggling with weight gain after gastric bypass, the first issue you should evaluate is your diet and exercise.
+If you’re struggling with gaining weight after gastric bypass, the first issue you should evaluate is your diet and exercise.
 If you have not been keeping to either, then your first step should be immediately speaking with a nutrition counselor, psychologist, personal trainer, and other experts that can lead you in a healthier direction.